The youth justice system in South Australia is regulated by the following pieces of legislation:

 - that the community be adequately protected against wrongful acts.

 As far as the circumstances allow, in dealing with a youth under the Young Offenders Act 1993 (SA):

-- victims should be awarded compensation and restitution where appropriate;
+- victims should be awarded compensation and restitution where appropriate (in particular where victims suffer loss or damage);

 - consideration should be given to preserving and strengthening the youth's family relationships;